-“October 17th marked the celebration of Diwali among Hindus and other groups around the world.
+“[It is] the celebration of Diwali among Hindus and other groups around the world.
 Diwali is also known as the “Festival of Lights” (the name translates as “row of lamps” in Sanskrit).
 The festival marks the homecoming of Hindu God Rama to Ayodhya after a 14-year exile in the forest following his victory over Ravana, and signifies the victory of good over evil, of light over darkness.
-Celebrants observe Diwali with fireworks, colorful lanterns, lamps, garlands, sweet treats and worship.
-Collected here are a handful of photographs of Diwali this year.”
+Celebrants observe Diwali with fireworks, colorful lanterns, lamps, garlands, sweet treats and worship.”

 This “The Best…” list joins many others I’ve posted focusing on days and celebrations important to various world religions.